 The mass of information available to you these days isn’t all wrong.
 It’s telling you the truth but if it’s not providing wisdom then it’s not enough.

 Don’t hold tightly to conventional wisdom.
-Take advantage of programs like LAUNCH, ASI and others where leaders exist to provide wisdom gained over decades of life experiences.
+Take advantage of internships and residencies like the Austin Stone Institute and others where leaders exist to provide wisdom gained over decades of life experiences.

 And pursue Biblical wisdom at this point in your life and at every point that follows.
 Regardless of what you do for a living, you experience the joy of knowing Jesus, wisdom and rest in his unfailing plan.